-All MFP models have field-replaceable nonvolatile storage drive (a.k.a. storage drive) that resides in the Operational Environment.
-The field-replaceable nonvolatile storage drive is a disk-based, self-encrypting hard disk drive.
+All SFP models have a field-replaceable nonvolatile storage drive (a.k.a. storage drive) that resides in the Operational Environment.
+The field-replaceable nonvolatile storage drive is an eMMC.

-The storage drive contains a section called Job Storage which is a user-visible filesystem where stored print, stored copy, and stored received faxes are stored/held.
+The storage drive contains a section called Job Storage which is a user-visible file system where stored print jobs are stored/held.
 All jobs in Job Storage are automatically persisted across power cycles except Personal Jobs, which are a type of stored print job.
 Personal Jobs can be persisted across power cycles or deleted depending on how the administrator configures the TOE.
 (Job types are discussed in section 1.5.5.2.1)